-Since 2011 I've been hosting friends-fans-and-family tours of Ireland's musical west coast for a great, small Irish-owned outfit called Inishfree Tours.
-Inishfree runs a tight ship with a gentle hand, and they set up these "tours for people who hate tours" with great care and expertise.
+For the past 12 years I've been hosting colorful small tours of Ireland's musical west coast for a wonderful Irish family-owned outfit called Inishfree Tours.
+Inishfree runs a tight ship with a gentle hand, and they set up these "tours for people who hate tours" with great expertise and care.

-A maximum of two dozen of us travel on what the Irish call a “luxury coach" (aka small, comfortable bus), and we're shown the country by savvy guides and sharp drivers.
-And perhaps most importantly, we generally stay well away from the large tour companies with their noisy crowds, spending most of our time in small towns, local pubs and gorgeous out of the way places.
+Two dozen of us travel on what the Irish call a “luxury coach," and we're shown the country by savvy guides and sharp drivers.
+And perhaps most importantly, we generally stay well away big cities and large tour companies with their noisy crowds.
+We spend most of tour in colorful almost-left-behind-by-time small towns where we hear amazing local music , visit local pubs and and enjoy Ireland's incredible wild beauty.

-In a nutshell, we have wonderful and unforgettable time on each trip.
+In a nutshell, we have wonderful and unforgettable time.

 Ireland is home-away-from home for me.
-The Irish are welcoming, affable and generally a lot of fun to be around.
-Many have a quite a unique dry sense of humor!
-And the music we'll hear in the evenings: soul stirring and spectacularly well played.
+The Irish are welcoming, affable and generally a great deal of fun to be around.
+Many have a unique dry sense of humor!
+And the music we'll hear in the evenings is soul stirring and spectacularly well played.

 The tours are carefully planned, and the pacing is just right.
-We don't try to spend 1ten minutes at every little tourist stop along the way, but rather we tarry here and there long enough to really soak in what's special about the place.
+We don't try to spend ten minutes at every little tourist stop along the way.
+Rather we tarry here and there long enough to really soak in what's special about a place.

-Where: We'll explore Counties Mayo, Galway and Clare
+Where: We'll explore Counties Sligo, Mayo and Galway

 I'll close by saying that if you want to get a feel for just how much I love Ireland—and love sharing Ireland—listen below to my story Home, Like Ireland.